RichRK/rememberwhen.studio/README.md

 TODO:

-1. Fix the copyright year at the bottom of each page.
-2. Fix the years in the form on the bookings page.
-(Previously it derived from #1.)
-4. Fix the form submission (bookings and contact)
+1. Fix the form submission (bookings and contact)